polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 * `nginx-proxy` - The nGinx proxy that internally routes requests to either your backend or your frontend
 * `letsencrypt` - The container responsible for retrieving and renewing LetsEncrypt SSL certificates for you
-* `db` - Your MySQL database, used to create the _"magic"_ database, which Magic internally depends upon
+* `db` - Your MySQL database, used to create the _"magic"_ database that Magic internally depends upon
 * `backend` - The main Magic backend container
 * `frontend` - The main Magic dashboard frontend container